-The Writings of Ellen G. White
+Issues in Ellen G. White Studies

-Orientation in methods of research in and interpretation of the writings of E. G. White.
+Methods of research and interpretation of issues in the writings of E.G. White.
 Based on personal research in her published and unpublished works.
 A core requirement.
-Prerequisite: GSEM532 or its equivalent.
+Prerequisite: GSEM532 or CHIS504 Adventist Heritage or equivalent.